 What is a Soling?

-Designed by Norwegian Jan Linge for the Olympics, the Soling is a fast, non sinkable, 27 foot, one ton, International One Design, racing keel-boat that takes a three man crew and can be towed by a car.
+Designed by Norwegian Jan Linge for the Olympics, the Soling is a fast, non sinkable, 27 foot, one ton, International One Design, racing keel-boat, that is sailed by a crew of three (with no weight limit) which can be towed by a car.
 Class rules allow droop hiking.
 The Soling is about the same length as a J80 but only 75% of its weight.
 The Soling is fast and rides the sea very well because it was designed for Olympic offshore racing.
 It has a fractional rig with a thirty one foot mast, self tacking jib and a symmetrical spinnaker.
 Everything is adjustable while on the go on the water.
 This includes the forestay, the backstay and the inner and outer shrouds.
 This means that in heavier weather you can flatten the main by putting bend in the mast and you can balance the helm by increasing or decreasing the mast rake as you sail.
 There is no mainsail reefing.
 For more information on the rigging and controls of a Soling please go to page “The Soling – Technical Information”

 The great thing about the Soling is that it sails so well.
 Weighing 1035 kilogrammes including the the rigging and endowed with a “V” shaped hull, it is very stable and cuts through the sea with ease rather than just bashing on each wave.

 However having said that, we would only recommend the Soling to experienced sailors.
 We would not recommend it to novices as it is a powerful boat to handle and becomes a bit of a beast once the wind gets up.

 That’s why our slogan is “SOLING LOVERS MAKE BETTER SAILORS”